prescottbreeden/de-formed-experiments/README.md

 - `npm run build` or `yarn build`
 - `open index.html`

-Repo is using esbuild so there is no hot loading
+Repo is using esbuild so there is no hot loading.
+If you want to leverage port forwarding, run `python3 -m http.server {port}`

+looks like there are some esbuild bugs with @looker/components. will need to delete the invalid export statements that are bugs to build.

 ## Boilerplate Setup
 Types, empty state, and validation schemas